The Vacuum Displacement Principle: Theoretical Framework and Local Phenomenology: Vacuum Solutions with Spherical Symmetry

 \section{Vacuum Solutions with Spherical Symmetry}

-In the absence of matter, the gravitational field equations and the scalar evolution equation must be solved for the vacuum substrate.
-We assume a static, spherically symmetric metric of the form:
+In the absence of matter sources ($T_{\mu\nu} = 0$), the gravitational field equations and the scalar field evolution equation must be evaluated for the vacuum substrate.
+We consider a static, spherically symmetric spacetime metric parameterized in standard diagonal form:

-The vacuum energy-momentum tensor $V_{\mu\nu}$ is determined by the state of the scalar field $\chi(r)$.
-Under the condition of $T_{\mu\nu} = 0$, the modified Klein-Gordon equation reduces to the sourceless form:
+The scalar field profile $\chi(r)$ generates an energy-momentum tensor $V_{\mu\nu}(\chi)$.
+In the vacuum region ($T_{\mu\nu} = 0$), the modified Klein-Gordon equation \eqref{eq:modified_kg} simplifies to the sourceless static differential equation:

-For the Higgs-type potential $U(\chi) = \frac{1}{4}\lambda(\chi^2 - v^2)^2$, the absolute minimum is reached at $\chi = \pm v$.
-At this equilibrium, the potential and its derivative vanish.
-Consequently, the regular solution for the scalar field that satisfies the boundary condition $\chi \to v$ as $r \to \infty$ is the constant field $\chi(r) = v$.
-Substituting the constant solution $\chi = v$ into the gravitational field equations, the vacuum energy-momentum tensor vanishes identically.
-Thus, the field equations simplify to the vacuum Einstein equations $R_{\mu\nu} = 0$.
-By Birkhoff's Theorem, the unique spherically symmetric solution is the Schwarzschild metric:
+For the Higgs-type potential $U(\chi) = \frac{1}{4}\lambda(\chi^2 - v^2)^2$, the potential extrema satisfy $U'(v) = 0$ with $U(v) = 0$ at the vacuum expectation value $\chi = \pm v$.
+Consequently, the unique regular solution to Eq.~\eqref{eq:vac_kg} obeying the asymptotic boundary condition $\chi(r) \to v$ as $r \to \infty$ is the uniform spatial configuration $\chi(r) = v$.
+Substituting this result into the scalar energy-momentum tensor yields $V_{\mu\nu} = 0$ identically everywhere in the exterior space.
+The field equations thus collapse to the vacuum Einstein field equations $R_{\mu\nu} = 0$.
+By Birkhoff's Theorem, the unique spherically symmetric solution is the standard Schwarzschild metric:

-This result confirms that in the absence of matter-vacuum interactions ($Q^\nu = 0$), the theory recovers the standard vacuum geometry of General Relativity.
-The displaced vacuum effects, characterized by $\delta \chi \neq 0$ and the subsequent Equivalence Principle violations, emerge strictly as a response to the presence of a matter source $T$.
-This ensures that the modified gravity effects are locally tied to mass distributions and do not lead to spontaneous, unphysical vacuum fluctuations in empty spacetime.
+This derivation establishes that in the absolute absence of matter-vacuum interaction terms ($Q^\nu = 0$), the theory identically recovers the vacuum geometry of General Relativity.
+The displaced vacuum state ($\delta\chi \neq 0$) and its associated non-Newtonian dynamics emerge purely as a response to a non-zero source stress-energy trace $T$.
+Consequently, modified gravitational effects remain locally tethered to material mass distributions and cannot trigger spontaneous vacuum instabilities in empty space.

-It is important to note that while the metric $f(r)$ maintains the Schwarzschild form in the vacuum limit, the motion of a test particle is governed by the effective potential $\Phi_{eff}$ derived in Eq.~(\ref{eqphixi}).
-Thus, an orbiting body perceives an effective gravitational mass:
+Although the background geometry remains Schwarzschild outside a central body, the motion of a test body is governed by the effective potential $\Phi_{\text{eff}}$ from Eq.~\eqref{eqphixi}.
+An orbiting body perceives a distance-dependent effective gravitational mass:

-where $\xi = \alpha^2/4\pi G$.
-This $M_g(r)$ represents the measured mass from orbital dynamics, which differs from the ADM mass $M$ due to the additional vacuum restorative force.
-As $r \to \infty$, the Yukawa term vanishes, and the measured mass converges to the standard Schwarzschild mass $M$, ensuring the consistency of the theory's asymptotic behavior.
+where $\xi \equiv 2\beta^2$.
+Here $M_g(r)$ represents the dynamical mass inferred from Keplerian orbital motion, which deviates from the central ADM mass $M$ due to the Yukawa displacement gradient.
+As $r \to \infty$, the Yukawa correction vanishes exponentially, restoring $M_g \to M$.